StellarSand/privacy-settings/Privacy Settings/Facebook-Privacy-Settings.md

 ## Ads

 #### Advertisers
-If any advertsers shown, click Hide Ads
+If any advertisers shown, click Hide Ads

 #### Ad Topics
-See Fewer for all of them
+Click See Fewer for all of them

 #### Ad Settings
 - Data about your activity from partners > Use Data from Partners (Off)